-Represents the threshold, target and maximum value of shares of performance-based RSUs that may be earned based on our performance for the performance period beginning on January 1, 2019 and ending on December 31, 2021 under our long-term incentive plans.
+1 Represents the threshold, target and maximum value of shares of PSUs that may be earned based on our performance for the performance period beginning on January 1, 2021 and ending on December 31, 2023 under our long-term incentive plans.
 If the performance criteria meet or exceed the threshold levels, a prorated portion of the incentive award could still be earned by the named executive officer.
-For more information regarding our performance-based RSUs, see "-Elements of Compensation" and the Outstanding Equity Awards at Fiscal Year-End table below.
+For more information regarding our PSUs, see "-Elements of Compensation" and the Outstanding Equity Awards at Fiscal Year-End table below.

-Represents non-qualified stock option awards which vest in three equal installments beginning on the first anniversary of the grant date.
+2 Represents non-qualified stock option awards which vest in three equal installments beginning on the first anniversary of the grant date.
 For more information regarding the terms of these awards, see "- Elements of Compensation" and the Outstanding Equity Awards at Fiscal Year-End table below.

-Represents the grant date fair value of the awards determined in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value of these awards are included in Note 22 of the Notes to our Consolidated Financial Statements contained in our Annual Report on Form 10-K for the year ended December 31, 2019.
-For performance-based RSUs , the grant date fair value is calculated using the target share amount potentially payable.
+3 Represents the grant date fair value of the awards determined in accordance with ASC Topic 718.
+The assumptions used in calculating the grant date fair value of these awards are included in Note 21 of the Notes to our Consolidated Financial Statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020.
+For PSUs, the grant date fair value is calculated using the target share amount potentially payable.

-These awards were granted from the Equity Plan.
+$^{^{\}rm 4}$ These awards were granted from the Equity Plan.

-$^{\rm 5}$ These awards were granted from the Veritex (Green) 2014 Plan
+5 These awards were granted from the Veritex (Green) 2014 Plan